 Some organizations want and need a high level of detail.
 Some work much better with a few simple systems for handling their most important work.
 Your systems and processes should be tailored to your culture, the way you really work and the kind of environment you want to create.

-(For a more detailed discussion click here for a free download of Bigger is Different: Solving the Infrastructure Problem You Didn't Know You Had.
+(For a more detailed discussion click here for a free download of There is NO SUCH THING as Got Too Big or Grew Too Fast.
 Section 2 includes a detailed framework for evaluating your own infrastructure and prioritizing improvements.)

 PLANNING & STRATEGY